 If your current job isn't very profitable, don't settle.
 In Japan there are many opportunities for alternative sources of income, especially for those who master the language.

-A great option is to act as an interpreter in your spare time.
-Furthermore, by getting to know the local culture and philosophies such as Ikigai, for example, will realize that they have skills that they did not know or devalued.
+A great option is to work as an interpreter in your spare time.
+Moreover, by getting to know the local culture and philosophies like Ikigai, for example, you will realize that you have skills you were unaware of or undervalued.

 This is a philosophy of self-knowledge in the sense of understanding your gifts and your mission in the world, and you may be surprised at what you discover.